• Skip to primary navigation

 cookie dough in a bowl and then portioned on baking sheet

 Bake for 12 minutes.
-Rest on the baking tray for 5 minutes then transfer to cooling rack to cool completely.
+Rest on the baking tray for 5 minutes then transfer to a wire rack to cool completely.

 cookies on baking sheet

-• If you like a crisper cookie edge than bake for an extra 2 minutes.
+If you like a crisper cookie edge then bake for an extra 2 minutes.

 cookies on a white background